About the Prize

 Library Undergraduate Research Prize (LURP)

 The Library Undergraduate Research Prize is a cash award and certificate given annually during La Sierra University’s Research Week.
 Students enrolled in any undergraduate course are eligible to participate, working with librarians throughout the research process to produce an award-winning paper.
 Submissions are judged by the LURP Committee, comprised of a student, librarians, and teaching faculty from a variety of disciplines.
 The student who wins first prize will win $500; any subsequent prizes will be determined by the number and quality of the submissions and the available budget.
 The winner’s name will be added to the LURP plaque in the Library.

-- When you are done writing your paper, submit a LURP Student Research Statement at http://lasierra.edu/lurp_research in which you describe your research sources and process.
+- When you are done writing your paper, submit a LURP Student Application at http://lasierra.edu/lurp_apply in which you describe your research paper, sources, and process.

 - Submit your paper to your instructor to be graded.
 Ask your instructor to submit a LURP Faculty Recommendation for you at http://lasierra.edu/lurp_faculty.
 Note that the faculty member fills out and submits this form, not you!

 - Send a final version of your paper in electronic form (PDF file, Word document, Pages document) to firstname.lastname@example.org and make sure to include "[LURP]" in the subject line so we know what to do with it.

 - That's it!

 Contact the Library Reference Desk with your questions: